ubclaunchpad/LP-website/handbook/README.md

 Some teams also have dedicated repositories:

-* [**Strategy**](https://github.com/ubclaunchpad/strategy): The main repo for the strategy team, containing sponsorship-related discussion.
+* [**Strategy**](https://github.com/ubclaunchpad/strategy): The main repo for the strategy team, containing sponsorship-related discussi!on.
 * [**Design**](https://github.com/ubclaunchpad/design): The main repo for the design team, containing Launch Pad graphical assets and design-related discussion.
 * [**Tech Leads**](https://github.com/ubclaunchpad/tech-leads): A repo for Tech